yanivkalfa/promise-all-clear/README.md

-Resolves or rejects an array or object of promises only when the entire collection of promises was done executing.
+Resolves or rejects an array of promises only when the entire collection of promises was done executing.

 Exposes the `all` method that returns a promise and will iterate over the entire collection regardless of rejection or success. the promise will reject if one or more of the promises was rejected